Where is your office located?

 How much does therapy cost?

 What if you could pay go to the gym for 4 to 6 months and never have to go back?
 Six pack abs for life?!
-Therapy can help you make this type of life long change for the strength of your mind.
+Therapy is mental health strength training.
+We do need to keep practicing the healthy things we learn in therapy, but it we don’t need to keep paying a monthly membership for years.

-What price would you put on your marriage?
+Relationship problems cost money, and there is an emotional toll.
 How much extra money do you spend each month because you can’t communicate as a couple?
 What’s it worth to be able to enjoy a vacation together?
 How much would you pay to be able to resolve arguments in a few minutes rather than going days without talking?
 What would it be worth to have your spouse be happy to see you at the end of the day?
-What is the value of agreeing about goals for the future?
-And, I hate to mention it, but you can’t even put a retainer on a divorce attorney for the price of 6 months of marriage counseling.
+What is the value of agreeing about goals for investing in the future?
+How much more expensive is divorce?

 If you are unhappy at work, how does that impact your work performance?
-If you can’t focus at work, you may get passed up for promotions.
+Often we can fake it at work for a while, but eventually if we are distracted, it starts to show.
 Coworker disputes can lead to firing.
 Maybe you’re in the wrong career altogether?
 People tend to be happier and make more money when they find something they are passionate about.
-Counseling can help with job and career issues.
+Whether it is depression or anxiety causing work to be difficult, or it’s the wrong job, Counseling can help with these career issues.

 How much money do you spend on booze or other distractions, because you haven’t dealt with issues that are unresolved?
 Do you ever spend money on things you don’t need, to try to make yourself feel better?
 How long does that feeling last?
 Do you ever spend money you don’t have and find yourself with ongoing debt?
 What if you could deal with emotional issues that are causing all this, and stop these spending habits?